drloring/katacoda-scenarios/java-ms/java-4/step1.md

 Normally, we would run `docker build` and `helm install`, but instead we're going to see how we hook in skaffold for that job.
 First, let's check to ensure the cluster is running with `kubectl get nodes`{{execute}} and when you see `Ready` then run `skaffold build`{{execute}}, then `skaffold run`{{execute}}.

 Notice that skaffold takes care of building your docker image as well as deploying you application with Helm commands.
+Once that's complete, verify your app is deployed by running `kubectl get pods`{{execute}}.

-Once that's complete, run `skaffold dev`{{execute}}.  `skaffold dev` monitors your files for changes, and when detected, it will either rebuild or redeploy those changes automatically.
+Next we're going to run `skaffold dev`{{execute}}.  `skaffold dev` monitors your files for changes, and when detected, it will either rebuild or redeploy those changes automatically.

 Let's try this out by opening `java-1-step-1/ws/values.yaml`{{open}}.
 Modify the `replicaCount` and watch skaffold scale your deployment to match the current replica count.
 In a new terminal, run `kubectl get pods`{{execute}} to verify the deployment was scaled successfully.

-Now open the `java-1-step1/Dockerfile`{{open}} and change the base layer to `openjdk:11`.
+Now open the `java-1-step-1/Dockerfile`{{open}} and change the base layer to `openjdk:11`.
 After that change, notice the docker image builder starts re-building the docker image and immediately re-deploys the helm charts for you with the new base image.

 Next, we're going to see how we can hook in our Java code and Maven `pom.xml`...